 There is no clear data on the number of sources used by Google News.
 An article published in The Guardian in 2013 claimed the number of sources globally was around 50.000.
 It’s currently available in 127 countries and 65 languages.

-A look into Google News
+Google News Layout

 The For You section presents you with a selection of news based on your interests.
-Google uses past behaviour in Google News, as well as Google Search and other Google products, to populate this section.
+Google uses past behavior in Google News, as well as Google Search and other Google products, to populate this section.

 Under Favourites, you can find the topics, locations and sources you are currently following, as well as saved searches and saved stories.
 The topics, locations and sources you follow will also impact the stories you see in the For You feed.